 Canonical tags, officially referred to as “rel=canonical,” act as a signal to search engines, classifying the master copy of a web page.
 Their primary purpose is to inform search engines which version of a content-repeated page to index and present in search results.
 This tool is invaluable in the digital space where content can be accessed through various URLs, leading to potential confusion for search algorithms.

-Webmasters help search engines consolidate ranking signals to the specified URL by defining a canonical URL.
 This, in turn, aids in maintaining the site’s search relevance and visibility in scenarios where content replication is strategic or unavoidable—such as in e-commerce platforms where a product may be listed under multiple categories—canonical tags protect the integrity of the site’s SEO performance by flagging which page should be considered as the original or primary source.

-How canonical tags work
+How canonical tags work?

 Canonical tags operate on a straightforward yet powerful principle.
 Once a canonical tag is placed in the HTML head of a webpage, it serves as a guide for search engines by pointing out the content’s preferred or “canonical” version.
-When search engines crawl multiple pages with similar or identical content, the canonical tag informs the search algorithms which specific URL should be regarded as the main one for indexing purposes.

-For example, if a website has several pages that display the same article accessible through different URLs, a canonical tag can be used to declare one of these URLs as the primary version.
 This does not prevent users from accessing other pages, but it tells search engines to focus on the canonical URL when indexing.
 Consequently, all external links, social shares, and other SEO metrics consolidate under the canonical URL, strengthening its search engine ranking.

 In essence, canonical tags facilitate the orderly management of potentially duplicate content, ensuring that SEO efforts are concentrated on elevating the visibility of the designated primary source in search results.